aredotna/arena_editor/readme.md

 ## `HasMentions`

 A component that will detect any child anchor elements with a `href` value pointing to an internal link.
-When one of these child anchors are hovered over, the component will query for that channel/block/user's info and display it as a tooltip using `MentionTooltip` (see below).
+When one of these child anchors are hovered over, the component will query for that channel/block/user's info and display it as a tooltip using a `Popover` (see below).

+Required properties:

+- `renderMention`: a function with the signature `(mention) -> Component` that takes a given mention and returns the component that will be rendered for it inside the `Popover`.

 Optional properties:

-- `tooltipXOffset`: `x` offset for the child `MentionTooltip`.
-Default is 0.
-- `tooltipYOffset`: `y` offset for the child `MentionTooltip`.
-Default is 3.
+- `tooltipOffset`: `{x: number, y: number}` offset for the child `MentionTooltip`.
+Default is `{x: 0, y: 3}`.

 Notes:

 - Includes the class `has-mentions`; others can be added using the `className` property

-### `MentionTooltip`

-A thin wrapper around the `Popover` component, for displaying a mentioned channel/block/user's info.

 ## Lower-level components